ggeorgovassilis/linuxscripts/README.md

 ```

 Note: You might need to restart some applications or even services after running the script, e.g. Firefox won't be able to connect to Google or Facebook.

+## ip6-firewall

+Example script that shows how to harden an ip6 enabled web server.
+Closes down everything other than port 22 (ssh), 80 (http), 6081 (varnish) and ICMP and redirects traffic from port 80 to 6081.